lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-What does it mean to adjust for confounders?
-Confounding is tricky in cohorts and requires substantial consideration.
-Do the best you can, but be aware you are guaranteed to not include or to not know about all confounders.
+You need to control for confounding by including confounders in your model to reduce risk of biased estimates.
+Adequately adjusting for confounding requires substantial consideration.
+Do the best you can, but know that you will never adjust for all possible confounders.

-Considering confounding is part of doing rigorous science.
-It's also required from the STROBE statement.
-STROBE, or strengthening the reporting of observational studies in epidemiology, is an internationally embraced standard by researchers working on observational studies.
-Make sure to adhere to these guidelines when doing your cohort analysis.
+Confounder adjustment is part of thorough research, so important that it's required from the STROBE statement.
+STROBE, or strengthening the reporting of observational studies in epidemiology, is a standard for cohort research and it is encouraged to adhere to it.

-You should use several approaches when identifying confounders, as each has strengths and weaknesses.
-Use previous biological and domain knowledge and formal methods such as directed acyclic graphs, or DAGs, and information criterion techniques.
+Use several approaches to identify confounders, as each have strengths and weaknesses.
+Use biological and domain knowledge and formal methods like directed acyclic graphs, or DAGs, and information criterion techniques.

 ---